samayo/bulletproof/README.md

 #### Configuring ?

-Assuming I just have answered your lousy question in StackOverflow, and the link on my profile lead you here, then First you MUST have the basic understanding of the difference between before going further.
+Assuming I just have answered your lousy question in StackOverflow, and the link on my profile lead you here, then First you MUST have the basic understanding of the difference between:

 ######" Static Vs Dynamic Pages "

-In short, if you have static page like .. `contact.php` the meta-tags will/should remain the same always, if you have a dynamic page however, one with `id?=someInteger` every header content must be unique to that page.
+In short, Static pages are like this `contact.php` the value of the title, keywords... is always the same.
+However, in a dynamic page, one with `news.php?id=someInteger` every header content must change to be unique to that page id.

-###### Static Pages
+###### Configuring Static Pages
 If you have static pages, only declare them here...
 [StaticPages.php]( https://github.com/Eritrea/seoWrapper/blob/master/src/StaticPages.php)

-###### Dynamic Pages
+###### Configuring Dynamic Pages

 For your dynamic pages, all you have to do configure is this below line: